Help and support

 Our buses are suitable for bringing a buggy on board, but the areas suitable for buggies are shared with wheelchairs, so on occasion you may be asked to fold your buggy.
 Please check the buggies section on our bus accessibility page for more information.

-There are several different messages on each card; choose the one that best suits your particular needs and then cut out or fold the card so that the message you want is visible.
+There are several different messages for you to select from, choose the one that best suits your particular needs and then cut out or fold the card so that the message you want is visible.

 There are ticket options on some routes that are valid with certain other bus operators.
 We are also part of PLUSBUS which means you can combine bus and train travel.
 Select your region below to find out more about combining travel, or feel free to ask your driver when getting on the bus.